nearit/Android-SDK/docs/permission-request-sample.md

-# Best practice on permission request
+# Best Practice on Permission Request

 To fully use NearIT features, the app needs to have ACCESS_FINE_LOCATION permissions.
 It also needs the location settings to be enabled.
 The Bluetooth settings are necessary just for beacons discovery.
 We ask for the ACCESS_FINE_LOCATION permissions in the manifest file of the library, so apps targeting up to Lollipop, should be fine.